TechnicPack/TechnicSolder/README.md

 Using Docker
 -------------

-Docker can make managing your instance of solder easier.
+Docker can make managing your instance of Solder easier.
 To get started, you will need to install Docker and Docker Compose to your host system.
 You will also need to have this repo cloned.
 Here's an [example for Ubuntu 22.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04).
 Follow the instructions below from the cloned directory:

-Build the solder docker image.
+Build the Solder Docker image.
 ```bash
 docker build --no-cache -t solder -f ./docker/DockerFile .
 ```